 Since its inception in 2000, Next Step Produce has grown and evolved in many ways, while always staying on task to its commitment.
 From the beginning, we felt that Next Step Produce needed a mission statement to guide us.
 “Committed to Growing Nourishing Food in Harmony with Nature” would be our guidance.

 Diverse seasonal vegetable production has been our mainstay since the beginning, all the while venturing into something new and uncommon for Southern Maryland, such as fresh ginger, turmeric, fava beans, bitter melons, bottle gourds, roselle, mustard seeds, and more!
-We also have a mature orchard of hardy kiwi berry vines, Asian persimmons, as well as figs. In 2010 we planted our first grains for consumption and have since added upland rice and dried beans to the rotation.
+We also have a mature orchard of hardy, as well as fuzzy, kiwi berry vines, Asian persimmons, as well as figs. In 2010 we planted our first grains for human consumption and have since added upland rice and dried beans to the rotation.
 For a vegetarian family, the farm provides our food needs almost entirely, and it could for you as well!